BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

 ## Run The Docker Container

+### Docker

-To run the API go the to the API's directory and run the following:
+To run the API, go the to the API's directory and run the following:

 #### Using Linux based docker: